A budding writer has just two problems that she needs to solve.

 Now that the murderer had been identified, he was arrested.
 He didn’t have a criminal history in California, but a national search using his fingerprints discovered that he had a record as a pedophile in Louisiana and Alabama in the 1980’s.

 Riana sat on Peter’s front porch.
 They were talking about how the case of the two little boys who’d been missing for all those years had been solved.

 “It was because of a yellowjacket,” Peter said.
 “Who would have ever guessed that!”

 “I know.
 I’m almost sad that the yellowjackets and their nest were destroyed when they were initially responsible for solving the murder of those poor little boys.
 They never got any credit.
 And it ended up costing me $345.
 But it turned out to be money very well spent.
 I should write a story about it!”

 She sat there, watching the sunset, and decided that it was about time she put her plan into action.
 Now she had a story to tell.
 A very interesting story.
 A murder mystery.
 Yes, that is definitely what she would do.
-Starting the next day.
+Starting tomorrow.

 If you enjoyed reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about ‘The Yellowjacket Nest’ — Thanks.

 This story and the included images are Copyright © 2018-2019 by Colin Kelly (colinian).